-Greenwood, because it is only in its third year of administering the CDBG program, will follow HUD regulations and will not require projects to provide match.
-However, Greenwood will fund projects and programs that will only require gap financing and have other funds to complete the project.
-In future years, if demand for CDBG funding increases, the City of Greenwood may update its policies to require match or a certain percent of leveraging.
+Greenwood, because it is only in its fourth year of administering the CDBG program, will follow HUD regulations and will not require projects to provide match.
+However, Greenwood does fund projects and programs that will only require gap financing and have other funds to complete the project.
+Projects that requested 100% of funding did not receive 100% of their request and must find financial resources in other places.

 Social service providers, including those who serve the homeless and people with special needs, rely on other sources of funding.
 For many of the social service agencies, private resources fill the most of the budget needs, with public funding covering smaller gaps in operating and programmatic costs.
 It is in this area of programming that the City of Greenwood will have the most impact in the community.
-CDBG recipients for public services will be awarded \$30,000 from the CDBG program, leveraging \$753,910 in other sources of funding.
+CDBG recipients for public services will be awarded \$40,652 from the CDBG program, leveraging \$210,212 in other sources of funding.